 - Name of the product being sold

-- A conspicuous statement printed in all capital letters and
+- A conspicuous statement printed in all capital letters and in a

-more help with labeling, please see this page.
+For more help with labeling, please see this page.

 Where may Cottage Food Production Operations sell the food products?